 As with the prior two cases, the detector response function satisfies the detailed balanced criterion for all parameter values at the tempreature $T_\text{dS} = \kappa(2\pi)^{-1}$.
 This is plotted in Fig.\ \ref{fig:4response} and \ref{fig:5response}, showing the detector response for negative and positive energy gaps as a function of the radial separation of the trajectories in superposition (this radial separation is correlated with the difference in the de Sitter lengths in the respective branches of the superposition, also shown).
-Similar to the angular superposition, the response function decays in an (non-)oscillatory manner for (positive) negative energy gaps as the spatial separation between the trajectories.
+Similar to the angular superposition, the response function decays in an (non-)oscillatory manner for (positive) negative energy gaps as the spatial separation between the branches increases.

 We make several observations.
-First, the response function Eq.\ (\ref{superpositionofcurvatures}) is functionally equivalent and hence operationally indistinguishable from Eq.\ (\ref{statictheta}) for the spacetime in a superposition of angular variables, after the association $\psi_\text{dS$-rl$} \Rightarrow \mathcal{L}_s \kappa/2$; indeed these quantities are equal if $l_1=l_2$.
+First, the response function Eq.\ (\ref{superpositionofcurvatures}) is functionally equivalent and hence operationally indistinguishable from Eq.\ (\ref{statictheta}) for the spacetime in a superposition of angular variables, after the association $\zeta_{R_D,\: l} \Rightarrow \mathcal{L}_S \kappa/2$; indeed these quantities are equal if $l_A=l_B$.
 One can also demonstrate the quantitative equivalence of these two scenarios for a specific subset of the parameter space.
 Firstly, we require that the temperature of the field perceived by the detectors is identical,

-which constrains the possible values of $l$, $l_i$ and $r$, $r_i$.
-If for example, one takes $l = l_1$ and $r = r_1$, and that $\theta_1 = \theta_2$ in the curvature superposition, then the two scenarios are quantitatively equivalent when
+which constrains the possible values of $l$, $l_i$ and $R_D$, $R_i$.
+If for example, one takes $l = l_A$ and $R_D = R_A$, and that $\theta_A = \theta_B$ in the curvature superposition, then the two scenarios are quantitatively equivalent when

-where $\theta_s$ is the angular separation of Eq.\ (\ref{39}) -- i.e.\ when $(r,l)$ have classical values.
-Therefore a UdW detector traveling on a specific subset of superposed static trajectories -- trajectories in a superposition of angular separations $\theta_s$ -- responds to the quantum field identically to certain cases where its worldline is defined by a superposition of radial distances from the cosmological horizon, with the spacetime possessing quantised curvature degrees of freedom.
+where $\theta_S$ is the angular separation of Eq.\ (\ref{39}) -- i.e.\ when $(r,l)$ have classical values.
+Therefore a UdW detector traveling on a specific subset of superposed static trajectories -- trajectories in a superposition of angular separations $\theta_S$ -- responds to the quantum field identically to certain cases where its worldline is defined by a superposition of radial distances from the cosmological horizon, with the spacetime possessing quantised curvature degrees of freedom.
 In Fig.\ \ref{fig:7response}, we have plotted the response of the detector in the two scenarios already considered (superposition of angular coordinates, and equal temperature superpositions of curvature), for parameters which yield an identical response in the detector (i.e.\ demonstrating examples of the quantitative equivalence between the cases).